Speed: The GCS ENCS Cluster

 B.3.1 Probable Cause

-1. Your NFS-provided home is full and cannot be written to.
-You can verify this using quota and bigfiles commands.
+1. The NFS-provided home is full and cannot be written to.
+You can verify this using the quota and bigfiles commands.

-2. The /tmp directory on the speed node your application is running on is full and cannot be written to.
+2. The “/tmp” directory on the speed node where your application is running is full and cannot be written to.

 B.3.2 Possible Solutions

-1. Use the --chdir job script option to set the directory that the job script is submitted from the job working directory.
-The job working directory is the directory that the job will write output files in.
+1. Use the --chdir job script option to set the job working directory.
+This is the directory where the job will write output files.

-2. The use local disk space is generally recommended for IO intensive operations.
-However, as the size of /tmp on speed nodes is 1TB it can be necessary for scripts to store temporary data elsewhere.
-Review the documentation for each module called within your script to determine how to set working directories for that application.
-The basic steps for this solution are:
+2. Although local disk space is recommended for IO-intensive operations, the ‘/tmp’ directory on Speed nodes is limited to 1TB, so it may be necessary to store temporary data elsewhere.
+Review the documentation for each module used in your script to determine how to set working directories.
+The basic steps are:

 In the above example, $USER is an environment variable containing your ENCS username.